kosli-dev/cli/docs.kosli.com/content/getting_started/service-accounts.md

 Create a new API key that will replace the existing key.

 - **Replace the Old Key Where Used**:
-Implement the new key in all areas where the old key is currently utilized for authentication or access.
+Implement the new key in all areas where the old key is currently used for authentication or access.

 - **Delete the Old Key:**
 Once the new key is in place and operational, remove or delete the old key from the system or applications where it was previously employed for security or authentication purposes.